kinotio/drowser/README.md

 A easy way to implement and write Selenium with TypeScript using Deno 🦕

+> Still working on managing custom function test using selenium webdriver builder ℹ️
+> But for now we have already implemented test using object type like you can see in the usage section 🚀

 ## Features

 - Easy handling on driver side web browser to isolate each test ✅.